 This level of reserves is in line with the Governors' medium term financial plan designed to help guard against the impact of the reductions in funding of schools and future unanticipated or unknown costs.

 Investment policy

 The Academy funds which are held at the school are in either current or the special interest bearing accounts largely used to offset bank charges.

-Governors' Report Year ended 31 August 2023 PRINCIPAL RISKS AND UNCERTAINTIES
+PRINCIPAL RISKS AND UNCERTAINTIES

 Risk management